-In order to synthesize images under arbitrary view and illumination, the SBRDF coordinates $\vec{q}$ at each surface point are determined by the spatial coordinates $\vec{x}$ , the surface normal, and the view and lighting directions in the local coordinate frame.
+In order to synthesize images under arbitrary view and illumination, the SBRDF coordinates $\vec{q}$ at each surface point are determined by the spatial coordinates $\vec{x}$ , the surface normal, and the view and lighting directions.
 The radiance emitted from that point toward the camera is then given by Eq.
 (7).

 Because Eq.
 (7) involves sums over a large number of RBF centers for each pixel, image synthesis can be slow.
-This process can be accelerated, however, using programmable graphics hardware and precomputation
+This process can be accelerated, however, using programmable graphics hardware and precomputation.